ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

   <TabItem value="ui" label="Goose Desktop" default>
 Automate Goose recipes by running them on a schedule.

-   1. click the gear icon `⚙️` in the top right corner
+   1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-   2. Select **Scheduler**
+   2. Click `Scheduler`
-   3. Click **Create New Schedule**
+   3. Click `Create Schedule`
    3. In the dialog that appears:
-      - Provide a **Name** for the schedule
+      - Provide a **name** for the schedule
-      - Select the **Source** of your recipe.
+      - Select the **source** of your recipe.
 This can be either a `yaml` file or link generated by Goose Desktop.
-      - Select whether you want your recipe to run in the background or foreground.
+      - Select whether you want your recipe to run in the background or foreground **execution mode**.
 Recipes run in the background don't open a window, but the session results are saved.
 Recipes run in the foreground will open a window if the Goose Desktop app is running.
 Otherwise, the recipe runs in the background.
-      - Choose the **Frequency** and timing for your recipe.
+      - Choose the **frequency** and **time** to run your recipe.
 Your selected frequency (e.g. every 20 minutes, weekly at 10 AM on Friday) is converted into a [cron expression](https://en.wikipedia.org/wiki/Cron#Cron_expression) used by Goose.
-      - Click **Create Schedule**
+      - Click `Create Schedule`

-  Your new scheduled recipe is listed in the **Schedules Management** section.
+  Your new scheduled recipe is listed in the `Scheduler` page.
 Click on the schedule to view details, see when it was last run, and perform actions with the scheduled recipe:
-    - **Run Schedule Now** to trigger the recipe manually
+    - `Run Schedule Now` to trigger the recipe manually
-    - **Edit Schedule** to change the scheduled frequency
+    - `Edit Schedule` to change the scheduled frequency
-    - **Pause Schedule** to stop the recipe from running automatically.
+    - `Pause Schedule` to stop the recipe from running automatically.

-  At the bottom of the **Schedule Details** screen you can view the list of sessions created by the scheduled recipe and open or restore each session.
+  At the bottom of the `Schedule Details` page you can view the list of sessions created by the scheduled recipe and open or restore each session.

   </TabItem>
   <TabItem value="cli" label="Goose CLI">